lauritzst/selfstudy_DAII/README.md

 ## Project Description

-In this framework I chose the so-called *local average treatment effect* (LATE) in an *instrument variable* (IV) setting.
-While the IV method fails to capture either the Average Treatment Effect (ATE) or Average Treatment Effect on the Treated (ATET), because the method measures effects on subgroups, it is a common strategy to identify the LATE, which represents the treatment effect of a specific sub-sample.
+I chose the so-called *local average treatment effect* (LATE) in this framework in an *instrument variable* (IV) setting.
+While the IV method fails to capture either the Average Treatment Effect (ATE) or Average Treatment Effect on the Treated (ATET) because the method measures effects on subgroups, it is a common strategy to identify the LATE, which represents the treatment effect of a specific sub-sample.
 The estimators under consideration were the *Two-Stage Least Squares* (2SLS) estimator and the *Limited Information Maximum Likelihood* (LIML) estimator.
-For a more detailed explanation please see *self_study_Storch.pdf*.
+For a more detailed explanation, please see self_study_Storch.pdf.

 ## Code and other files